scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 allowed in `requirements.txt`, `install_requires`, `pyproject.toml`, and most
 other places requirements are passed.

-Here is an example of a simple extras, placed in setup.cfg:
+Here is an example of a simple extras, placed in `setup.cfg` for a package called `package`:

 ```ini
 [options.extras_require]